Yodeling: Outside Europe and North America

 Joy McKean, Australian country music singer-songwriter, is known as the "grand lady" of Australian country music.
 By the age of 18 she was performing with her sister Heather on their own radio show as the McKean Sisters, noted for their yodeling harmonies.
 Mckean performed with her husband Slim Dusty till his death in 2003.
 Slim, a singer-songwriter and yodeler as well, wrote his first song, "The Way the Cowboy Dies" when he was only 10 years old.
 He received 37 Golden Guitar and two ARIA awards and was inducted into the ARIA Hall of Fame.

 Mary Schneider is an Australian singer and performer who yodels the works of classic composers.
 She mainly appears in club and pub venues around Australia as well as overseas, but she has also performed at many arena venues.
 Her daughter Melinda Schneider is also a country music singer and yodeller.

 Takeo Ishii (石井 健雄, Ishii Takeo), Germanized as Ischi, is a Japanese yodeler active in Germany.
 While in college Ischi taught himself to yodel by listening to the recordings of Franzl Lang and he began to perform on Japanese television.
 While studying in Germany Lang took him "under his wing" and he began to sing at a beer hall in Zurich.
 Ischi met his wife Henriette in 1981 and proposed to her at an onsen (hot spring) in Japan, where he yodeled his proposal to her.

-Taiwanese singer Harlem Yu has one song that used yodel(山頂黑狗兄).
+Taiwanese singer Harlem Yu has one song that uses yodeling (山頂黑狗兄).